insider tips for visiting yellowstone, grand prismatic spring

 Incidentally, Artist Point was one of the areas we attempted, and passed by because of the crowds and limited parking.

 I so regretted not being able to visit that area, that it was the first place we went on our next visit!
+I’m so glad we did because the view took our breath away.
+It was in a word, stunning.

 If you find yourself in a similar situation, the best way to handle it is to get to those areas you are particularly intent on visiting EARLY!
 As in before 9am.
 The majority of visitors are on the road between 10am and 6pm so plan accordingly.